Autonomous Search of Semantic Objects in Unknown Environments: Planning and Execution

 \subsection{Adaptation}

-The fused map $E_t$, frontier region $\mathbb{F}_t$, and visibility region $\mathbb{V}_t$ are updated at every time instance $t$ based on the ever-improving semantic SLAM results.
-Consequently, once the robot reaches an intermediate goal state, the MDP model $\text{M}_t$ needs to be updated based on the new fused map $E_t$.
+The fused map $E_t$, the robot pose estimation $bel(\mathbf{x}_{t})$, frontier region $\mathbb{F}_t$, and visibility region $\mathbb{V}_t$ are updated at every time instance $t$ based on the ever-improving SLAM results.
+Consequently, once the robot reaches an intermediate target state, the MDP model $\text{M}_t$ must be updated.
 We call this process the {\em adaptation} of the MDP model.
-Next, the corresponding policy $\pi$ also needs to be updated.
+Next, the corresponding policy $\pi$ is also updated.

-Specifically, the following components are adapted: (a) the discrete state space $S$ to match the changing grid map $\mathbf{G}_t$, (b) the transition probability function $P$, (c) the reward function $R$ based on Eqs. \eqref{eq: F reward} and \eqref{eq: v reward}, and (d) the set of intermediate goal states $F$ as $\mathbb{F}_t$ and $\mathbb{V}_t$ change.
-The RTDP planner takes the updated MDP model $\text{M}_t$ to generate a new policy.
+Specifically, the following components are adapted: \begin{itemize} \item the discrete state space $S$ to match the changing grid map $\mathbf{G}_t$, \item the initial state $s_0$ to match the changing robot pose estimation $bel(\mathbf{x}_{t})$, \item the transition probability function $P$, \item the reward function $R$ based on Eqs. \eqref{eq: v reward} and \eqref{eq: F reward}, and \item the set of intermediate target states $F$ as $\mathbb{F}_t$ and $\mathbb{V}_t$ change. \end{itemize} The RTDP planner takes the updated MDP model $\text{M}_t$ to generate a new policy.